 Businesses already open: how to comply?

-Businesses that have been in operation during the pandemic must complete an industry site specific COVID-19 protection plan, checklist, and attestation by June 5.
+Businesses that have been in operation during the pandemic must complete an industry site specific COVID-19 protection plan, checklist, and attestation.

 Carpinteria Reopening FAQ & Signage

-In an effort to help small local businesses reopen their doors safely, the City of Carpinteria is launching the COVID-19 Relief Small Business Restart Grant Program.
-The new program will provide $1,000 grants to up to 100 local businesses seeking financial support to meet guidelines for a safe reopening.
-The goal is to offset costs associated with efforts such as cleaning and sanitation, purchase of face coverings, and other personal protective gear.
-Any business or nonprofit that meets the requirements may submit an application from June 3 to 9.
-Eligibility requirements and additional details can be found in a letter to businesses in English and in Spanish and the grant application in English and Spanish.
+In an effort to help small local businesses reopen their doors safely, the City of Carpinteria is launching a second round of its COVID-19 Relief Small Business Restart Grant Program.
+The program has already provided $1,000 grants to 69 local businesses seeking financial support to meet guidelines for a safe reopening.
+The second round of grants are available to businesses located in the City of Carpinteria that are eligible for reopening and have self-certified through the County of Santa Barbara’s RISE program.
+Grants are designed to offset costs associated with efforts such as cleaning and sanitation, purchase of face coverings, and other personal protective gear.
+Applications must be completed and submitted to City Hall by Aug.
+10 at 4 p.m. for consideration.
+Additional details are available in ENGLISH and SPANISH.
+The application form is also available in ENGLISH and SPANISH.

 Santa Barbara County RISE Guide